 3. Run Bluetooth Troubleshooter

 Another troubleshooting step to follow is running the Bluetooth troubleshooter.
-If you have been facing a problem with Bluetooth, then running the Bluetooth troubleshooter will help solve it.
-Given below are the step to running a Bluetooth troubleshooter-
+If you have been facing a Bluetooth problem, running the Bluetooth troubleshooter will help solve it.
+Given below are the steps to running a Bluetooth troubleshooter-

 1. Open Start Menu, and then from here, open the Settings.